 Faux-Real: What Happens When the Elite Buy Lowbrow Art

-Art crosses cultures, breaks barriers, and connects us in ways nothing else can.
-It has this uncanny ability to move us—to spark something deep within, to shift how we see the world.
-But let’s be honest: traditional fine art spaces?
-They can feel a bit... stiff.
-Even the most seasoned philistine recognizes the sort—the Prada espadrille dotted art fairs, simultaneously tight and loose lipped auctions, and other financial institutions parading as centers of culture.
-These spaces seems to exclusively serve those whose fortunes can launch them into outer space (Dimaggio and Useem, 144).
-It is, after all, the cultivated pastime of a culture intoxicated by its own refinement.
-But relatively recently, these very bastions of prestige have begun to flirt with the gutter.
+Of the 2024 Venice Bienale, The White Pube wrote, “What is a biennale?
+What is even the point?
+What is it doing?
+Who does it serve? … Who gives a fuck about a biennale???”
+Art has the ability to move us—to spark something deep within and to shift how we see the world.
+The spaces in which many pieces reside, however, can feel a bit... stiff.
+Even the most dedicated philistine can recognize the scene: the Prada espadrille dotted art fairs, simultaneously tight and loose lipped auctions, and other financial institutions parading as centers of culture.
+These spaces seem to exclusively serve those whose fortunes can eventually launch them into outer space (Dimaggio and Useem, 144).
+But relatively recently, these bastions of prestige have begun to flirt with the gutter.

 Yes, late Twitter (RIP), social class is totally made up; a construct.
-But, in spite of its physical non-existence, it still influences how the masses see each other.
-In fact, the terms "highbrow" and "lowbrow" go way back to some curious ideas about intelligence and genetics.
-There was a firm belief in eugenics (Hello, Hitler fanatics) and this other silly thing called phrenology (basically, some medically licensed individuals thought that the shape of one’s skull determined how smart they were.
+However, it still influences how we see each other.
+In fact, the terms "highbrow" and "lowbrow" go back to some curious ideas about intelligence and genetics.
+There was a firm belief in eugenics (Hello, Hitler fanatics) and this other silly thing called phrenology in which some medically licensed individuals thought that the shape of one’s skull determined how smart they were.
 If someone had a high forehead, they were considered intelligent and part of high society.
 A low forehead indicated that the owner of the unfortunate skull was Neanderthalic in nature and built for nothing other than the streets.
 Some may say, “Hey, that sounds like it can get really racist, really fast.”
 And they’d be right!
-How humanity has progressed.)
-We now use these terms with loose connotation to their past to describe class distinctions, with the term highbrow alluding to individuals who have been bred to speak and know of the arts and other cultural spheres with the end goal of turning these stocks of cultural knowledge into social and economic gains—and whose discourse and practices mark them off from less sophisticated (lowbrow) society (Ten Eyck and Christensen, 331).
+How humanity has progressed.
+We now use these terms to describe class distinctions, with the term highbrow alluding to individuals who have been bred to turn stocks of cultural knowledge into social and economic gains and whose discourse and practices mark them off from less sophisticated (lowbrow) society (Ten Eyck and Christensen, 331).
 Regardless of their political correctness or philosophical truth, these are the designated labels for each imaginary classification.
 And realistically, like all things culturally manifested, these labels only have as much power as we give them.

-Unfortunately, Robert Williams realized the extent of this power when he was “critically snubbed and vilified” by the fine art establishment in the second half of the twentieth century for his “meretricious” (which, for the fellow knuckle draggers out there, is defined as superficial or relating to a prostitute.
+Robert Williams realized the extent of this power when he was “critically snubbed and vilified” by the fine art establishment in the second half of the twentieth century for his “meretricious” (which, for the fellow knuckle draggers out there, is defined as superficial or relating to a prostitute.
 Feel free to decide which definition the critic was referring to) paintings (Campion).
-The movement is said to have been officially established in 1979 by Williams with a book of the telling title, The Lowbrow Art of Robert Williams.
-The acerbic style was a defiantly uncensored, anti-establishment movement inspired by hot rods, the punk scene, surfing, underground comics, and California counter-culture in general (Givens, 60).
-Joseph R. Givens took great pains to find a description of Lowbrow Art that accurately encompassed the technicalities of past and current artwork of said genre (Givens, 7-42) and goes as follows: Lowbrow Art is figurative art that is executed using a traditional medium that “exploits the aesthetic conventions of popular visual culture in order to engage the viewer with a narrative” (Givens, 41).
-This narrative culminates in a movement that goes beyond the canvas and into a more political realm.
+Williams clapped back by publishing a book cheekily titled, The Lowbrow Art of Robert Williams.
+His acerbic, uncensored style gave way to an anti-establishment movement inspired by hot rods, the punk scene, surfing, underground comics, and California counter-culture in general (Givens, 60).
+Self-proclaimed advocate for marginalized artists and scholar Joseph R. Givens took great pains to find a description of Lowbrow Art that accurately encompassed the technicalities of past and current artwork of said genre (Givens, 7-42) and goes as follows: Lowbrow Art is figurative art that is executed using a traditional medium that “exploits the aesthetic conventions of popular visual culture in order to engage the viewer with a narrative” (Givens, 41).
+This narrative culminates in a cultural phenomena that goes beyond the canvas and into a more political realm.
 ‘Authentic’ Lowbrow artists seek to break artworld norms through this public communicative act, also known as aesthetic disobedience, in order to draw attention to and reform perceived conflicts (Neufeld, 116).

 And its mere existence takes America by the shoulders and tells her, “I don’t give a red hot flying expletive,” and then goes on to spank a self-proclaimed Protestant president.

 There’s a lot to unload from this tri-titled image visually, let alone metaphorically.
 And its mere existence takes America by the shoulders and tells her, “I don’t give a red, hot, flying expletive,” and then goes on to spank a self-proclaimed Protestant president.
 The profane and vulgar are front and center and are executed with obvious technical skill.
 The combination challenges what is typically thought of as ‘fine art’ and the theme of blasphemy (among other sin soaked subject matter) is repeated by other Lowbrow artists such as Georganne Deen, Ed “Big Daddy” Roth, The Pizz, and Anthony Ausgang (Givens, 60).
-Nonetheless, studies such as “Changing Highbrow Taste: From Snob to Omnivore” from the American Sociological Review claim that an omnivorous social and cultural palate is replacing exclusively elite consumption among Americans of highbrow status (Peterson, Richard, and Kern).
-The elite are now getting into everything; it's not just about what Barnaby’s grandparents thought was the bees-knees anymore.
-Their taste buds are more willing to try out new things and be open-minded about it.
-But why?
+Nonetheless, studies like “Changing Highbrow Taste: From Snob to Omnivore” in the American Sociological Review point to a shift: highbrow Americans are expanding their strictly elite diets for a buffet of everything (Peterson, Richard, and Kern).
+Suddenly, the cultural upper crust is dipping into the very things Barnaby III’s grandparents would have clutched their pearls over.
+But why this sudden appetite?
 Given the intentionally lewd, ‘lowbrow’ nature of these works, why are traditionally exclusive institutions and individuals potentially risking their status by association?
 Perhaps an even better question would be, are they?

 In “Why Elites Love Authentic Lowbrow Culture: Overcoming High-Status Denigration with Outsider Art,” it was revealed that being stupid rich allows one to consume lowbrow culture without the risk of status loss.
 This is rather odd given that an equivalent example would be wearing Sketcher’s Shape-Ups and a fedora unironically to East Highland High School, but the article suggests that it’s all a question of authenticity.
 It's like the everyday dance of authenticity and distinction.
 When we're gobbling up these cultural goodies, it's a quest for both things.
 If those goods scream "authenticity" but anyone and their mom can acquire it, then we're still all about it because who doesn't love the real deal?
 If they have that "Hey, look at me, I'm so cool and expensive and constantly out of stock" vibe but don’t necessarily convey authenticity, we're still reeled in by the aspect of exclusivity.
 But a magical combination of both tickles our social and capitalistic senses, making those cultural gems especially irresistible (Oliver Hahl, Ezra W. Zuckerman, and Minjae Kim, 848).
 As a final example, in the theater of the mind, picture this scene: A grand spectacle, the 'Real Recognizes Real' show in which genuine folks spot authenticity in others and both parties acknowledge this thrilling and wordless exchange.
 It's like an exclusive club of the genuinely genuine.
 So, when those cultural goodies give off those real and exclusive qualities, the Richie Richs’ can't help but gravitate toward them.